GIS (Geographic Information Systems) Lab

 - Duct tape

 - Two toolboxes are available for checkout for research purposes.
 Additional supplies can be added to the toolbox as needed.
 Contact the GIS lab staff for assistance.

 The HP DesignJet T770 plotter printer can be used to print large maps and posters.
 See Jim in the GIS lab for assistance.

 What items aren't available that might be needed?

 Datasets to import into systems.
 There are many sites to source free data sets although some datasets are copyright and require purchase.

 What types of majors have dedicated use of this space?

 The sciences, specifically biology and environmental science, have been the major users so far.
 Asian Studies has also conducted two workshops on Bonsai in the greenhouse classroom.
 As this past year was our first full year in use, other departments are just now developing classes and programs to take advantage of this resource.

-Are there specific courses students can take to get additional training/exposure to this area?
+Specific courses students can take to get additional training/exposure to this area: 218 INTRODUCTION TO GIS